Leo-Simpson/c-lasso/docs/source/auto_examples/plot_basic_example.rst

 Basic example
 ===============

-Let's present what classo does when using its default parameters on synthetic data
+Let's present what classo does when using its default parameters on synthetic data.

 .. code-block:: default